MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/work-offline.md

   - D365CE
   - D365Sales
 ---
-# Work offline with Dynamics 365 for Customer Engagement for phones and tablets
+# Work offline with Dynamics 365 for phones and tablets

 [!INCLUDE[cc-applies-to-update-8-2-0](../../../includes/cc_applies_to_update_8_2_0.md)]

 Your [!INCLUDE[pn-microsoftcrm](../../../includes/pn-microsoftcrm.md)] for phones and tablets users aren't always going to be connected to a network.
 Admins can enable and configure mobile offline so even when no network is available users can still be productive with up-to-date information at hand.

 > [!NOTE]
-> We’re working to improve mobile offline capabilities in Dynamics 365 for Customer Engagement for phones and tablets for release in the second quarter of 2019, and are currently onboarding only a limited set of new customers.
-When a preview program opens for mobile offline capabilities in Dynamics 365 for Customer Engagement for phones and tablets, we’ll let customers know.
+> We’re working to improve mobile offline capabilities in Dynamics 365 for phones and tablets for release in the second quarter of 2019, and are currently onboarding only a limited set of new customers.
+When a preview program opens for mobile offline capabilities in Dynamics 365 for phones and tablets, we’ll let customers know.
 Existing customers who are already using mobile offline capabilities are not affected.

 ## Mobile offline capabilities for administrators